rtancman/egghead-react-graphql-apollo-client-course/README.md

 ```

-1. Course Introduction: GraphQL with React and Apollo Client
+1. Setup and Connect an Apollo Client to a React Application with Apollo Provider

 ```